 These Nanaimo bars are a classic Canadian treat.
-Delicious, no-bake, super easy to make!
+Coconut, graham cracker crumbs, chocolate, and a delicious custard layer.
+No-bake, super easy to make!

 The second time was with these Nanaimo bars, because I’m a crazy person and my perfectionism gets a little out of hand sometimes.